samlown/restfulness/README.md

 ### Defining an Application

 A Restfulness application is a Rack application whose main function is to define the routes that will forward requests on a specific path to a resource.
-Your applications should inherit from the `Restfulness::Application` class.
+Your applications inherit from the `Restfulness::Application` class.
 Here's a simple example:

 ```ruby
 class MyAppAPI < Restfulness::Application